Augur: Modeling Covariate Causal Associations in Time Series via Large Language Models: Experiment

-\paragraph{Implementation.} In the causal explanation extraction stage, we use \texttt{GPT-5} as the teacher model and \texttt{gemini-2.5-flash-lite} to perform the initial causal judgment and graph refinement steps.
-During the fine-tuning phase, we use \texttt{Qwen3-8b} as our student agent.
-We used the AdamW optimizer with a cosine learning rate scheduler.
-We fine-tuned the model for 3 epochs with a global batch size of 64.
-All datasets are split chronologically into training, validation, and test sets using a 7:2:1 ratio.
-Text inputs available for each time step and a static setting where one description applies to the entire series.
-For the unimodal model, we do not use text data.
-All reported metrics are the mean of five independent runs.
-Further implementation details are provided in the Appendix~\ref{implement}.
+\paragraph{Implementation.} In the causal explanation extraction stage, we employ \texttt{GPT-5} as the teacher model, utilizing \texttt{gemini-2.5-flash-lite} to execute the initial causal judgment and graph refinement steps.
+For the fine-tuning phase, \texttt{Qwen3-8b} is adopted as the student agent.
+The model is optimized using AdamW with a cosine learning rate scheduler, trained for 3 epochs with a global batch size of 64.
+All datasets undergo strict chronological splitting into training, validation, and test sets following a 7:2:1 ratio.
+Regarding textual inputs, we utilize a \textit{static} configuration consisting exclusively of dataset descriptions and variable definitions.
+Crucially, to ensure zero leakage, all models are restricted from accessing any external domain knowledge or future information beyond the historical time series itself.
+Unimodal baselines rely solely on numerical data.
+All reported metrics represent the average of five independent runs.
+Finally, all models were retrained to adapt to these specific tasks.
+Further implementation details are provided in Appendix~\ref{implement}.